 When it comes to finding the next hot neighborhood in San Francisco, realtor Duncan Wheeler had just one word for us: “Sunnyside.”
 Intrigued, we dug a little deeper.

 StreetAdvisor gives the southern SF neighborhood 6.2 out of 10 points, adding that it’s known for its “neighborly spirit,” “peace and quiet” and access to public transportation.
 With charming, San Francisco style homes, a well-rated elementary school and prices under $1,000,000, it’s easy to see why this up-and-coming neighborhood may be one of the last affordable, family-friendly options in the city.

 Got a tip on a hot, new neighborhood in California this year?
 Let us know at firstname.lastname@example.org!
-Questions?
-Call one of our licensed Loan Specialists at (415) 915-6934.
+Have questions?
+Chat with one of our licensed Loan Specialists.
+Ready to shop?
+Get pre-approved completely online.